corkami/collisions/README.md

 | :----:        |:-:| :----:        |
 | Collision *A* | ≠ | Collision *B* |

-1. take 2 arbitrary prefixes
+1. take two arbitrary prefixes
 2. pad the shortest to be as long as the longest. both are padded to the next block - minus 12 bytes
   - these 12 bytes of random data will be added on both sides to randomize the birthday search
 3. X near-collision blocks will be computed and appended.

    The fewer blocks, the longer the computation.

-   Ex: [400 kHours for 1 block](https://www.win.tue.nl/hashclash/SingleBlock/).
-72 hours.cores for 9 blocks with [HashClash](https://github.com/cr-marcstevens/hashclash).
+   Ex: [400 kHours for one block](https://www.win.tue.nl/hashclash/SingleBlock/).
+72 hours.cores for nine blocks with [HashClash](https://github.com/cr-marcstevens/hashclash).

 <img alt='chosen-prefix collisions' src=pics/chosen.png width=400/>

-Chosen prefix collisions are almighty, but they can take a long time just for a pair of files.
+Chosen-prefix collisions are almighty, but they can take a long time just for a pair of files.

 ### [HashClash](https://github.com/cr-marcstevens/hashclash) (MD5)

 Final version in [2009](https://www.win.tue.nl/hashclash/ChosenPrefixCollisions/).

 Examples: let's collide `yes` and `no`.
-It took 3 hours on 24 cores.
+It took three hours on 24 cores.

 ```
 'yes' prefix: